- Nowadays, it's really simple to get a Windows 10 copy by using Microsoft's Media Creation Tool.

 - Choose the language and architecture.

-- Now, just click choose to save the file and you’re good to go.
-The download should start immediately.
+- Choose where to save the file and you’re good to go.